Published on April 23, 2021 in Advocacy Results

-The Earned Income Tax Credit (EITC) is widely recognized as one of the most effective anti-poverty, pro-working family investments we make as a community.
+The Earned Income Tax Credit (EITC) is one of the most effective anti-poverty, pro-working family investments we make as a community.
 Simply put, it is a tax credit that allows workers with low to moderate incomes to keep more of their hard-earned wages.
-It is a proven tool our leaders in Lansing and Washington can use to help stabilize household budgets in the wake of the COVID-19 health crisis.

-In 2010, the state legislature cut Michigan’s state EITC by 70 percent.
+In 2010 the state legislature cut Michigan’s EITC by 70 percent.
 Working families saw their tax bills increase by up to $300 — funds households need to pay for essentials like food, clothing and transportation.
-These few hundred dollars extra go a long way for struggling families striving for financial stability.
+These few hundred dollars extra go a long way for struggling families striving for financial stability, especially during the pandemic.

 We need your help to encourage state legislators to support an increase to our state’s EITC.